Midwesterner Michael White cooks with Italian soul

 "There weren't more than a dozen ingredients on that plate, but like a great rock band that creates a signature sound with just three musicians, it felt perfect," he wrote.

-"It changed my life and set me on the course that I've been on every since."
+"It changed my life and set me on the course that I've been on ever since."

 The Beloit, Wisconsin-born son of Norwegian American parents, White was already a young adult when he had the ravioli epiphany that changed the course of his life.